Websoft9/docker-library/README.md

    cd docker-library && ls apps
    ```

-3. Go to the target app directory, then run it
+3. Go to the target app directory, check the .env, then run it

    ```
    # e.g install wordpress